Permission slips are like seat belts. They’re simple to use, and they’re for your own protection in case of emergency.

 This form is required for use with flying plans and should be attached to the flying plan application.

 It is recommended that parents keep a copy of the form and contact the tour leader in the event of any questions or in case emergency contact is needed.
 Additional copies of this form, along with the Guide to Safe Scouting, are available for download here.

 Of course, our goal in all of this is to make sure that parents are aware of the kind of activities their youth will be participating in.
 So thank you.

 One final reminder: The parent or legal guardian should fill out this activity permission slip, not the Scouts.

-Well maybe two final thoughts … some states have very specific requirements for certain programs, examples would include whitewater rafting or shooting sports.
+Well maybe two final thoughts … some states have very specific requirements for certain programs, such as whitewater rafting.
 In these cases, using something to facilitate the program should suffice.

 Thanks to Richard for his insight.
 So, Steve, it looks like your troop has been doing it right by requiring a permission slip for each event.

 Keep up the great volunteer work, and thanks for all you do for Scouting!